Facts About The NYC Watershed

 The New York City drinking water supply system is the largest unfiltered water supply in the United States (US).
 It provides approximately 1.2 billion gallons of high quality drinking water to nearly one-half the population of New York State every day.

-- 1 million residents in Westchester, Putnam, Orange, and Ulster Counties.
+- One million residents in Westchester, Putnam, Orange, and Ulster Counties.

 In order to safeguard this irreplaceable natural resource a comprehensive and innovative watershed protection plan was developed and is embodied in the historic and landmark New York City Watershed Agreement (MOA).
 The MOA was signed in January 1997 and is a partnership agreement.